What are the Main Causes of Varicocele?Fertility Treatment

 - Abdominal pressure: one of the factors that cause varicocele is abdominal pressure.
 This problem, caused by a retroperitoneal tumor or other diseases, provides the basis for the formation of varicocele by disrupting the blood flow inside the scrotum.

-- Heavy exercise: Doing heavy exercises such as bodybuilding, weight lifting, or demanding work that puts a lot of pressure on the body can also cause varicocele if the valves of testicles get damaged.
+- Heavy exercise: Doing heavy exercises such as bodybuilding, weight lifting, or demanding work that puts a lot of pressure on the body can also cause varicocele if the valves of the testicles get damaged.

 Varicocele Risks and Complications